 By a true innuendo, where the insult comes from reading the words used in light of other facts known by the recipient of the words or pictures used.

-If these elements are met, and provided no valid defence or privilege exists, then a Defendant will be liable to compensate the Plaintiff for damage caused by the defamation to his or her reputation (character) and for the emotional hurt (or sting) of the lies or the insults.
-An injunction may also be obtained to prevent further defamatory publication so as to protect your character.
+If these elements are met, and provided no valid defence or privilege exists, then a Defendant will be liable to compensate the Plaintiff for damage caused by the defamation to his or her reputation (defamation of character) and for the emotional hurt (or sting) of the lies or the insults.
+An injunction may also be obtained to prevent further defamatory publication so as to protect the person’s reputation.

 Some common fallacies: